codemagic-ci-cd/cli-tools/docs/Keychain_initialize.md

 initialize
 ==========

-#### Set up the keychain to be used for code signing.
+**Set up the keychain to be used for code signing.
 Create the keychain        at specified path with specified password with given timeout.
-Make it default and unlock it for upcoming use.
+Make it default and unlock it for upcoming use.**
+### Usage

 ``keychain initialize [-h] [-s] [-v] [--no-color] [--log-stream CHOSEN_OPTION] [-p PATH] [-pw PASSWORD] [-t TIMEOUT] ``